litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

 # Litex vs Lean: Set Theory Examples

-This document compares Litex and Lean in expressing set-theoretic statements through side-by-side code examples.
-Set is *the most basic concept in mathematics*, and through sets we can observe the similarities and differences in how different formal languages express everyday mathematical concepts, sharing their distinctive characteristics.
+This document compares [Litex](https://litexlang.com) and [Lean](https://leanprover.github.io) in expressing set-theoretic statements through side-by-side code examples.
+Set is *the most basic concept in mathematics*, and through sets we can observe the similarities and differences between Litex and other formal languages.

-Our goal is not to criticize Lean (which Litex team deeply respects), but to propose complementary ideas where Lean may be less intuitive, particularly in set theory.
-We explore alternative design choices that prioritize accessibility while maintaining rigor.
+Lean, the most popular formal language in the world and the language that Litex community deeply appreciate, is chosen to compare with Litex.
+We show Litex offers a more natural and intuitive way to express basic mathematical statements, which addresses Lean's shortcomings in usability.
+Star the [Litex GitHub](https://github.com/litexlang/golitex) if you like Litex!

 ---